 The d- and f-Block Elements NCERT Exemplar Question-Type Breakdown

-The 2026-27 Exemplar print splits this chapter across six question types.
-The table tells you how many of each kind you face and the indicative mark value used in the Exemplar's own scheme.
+The Exemplar splits this chapter across six question types.
+The table shows how many of each you face.

 | Question Type | Number of Problems | Indicative Marks Each |